Diagnosis

 Unicentric Castleman disease

-You'll need follow-up exams, including imaging, to check for relapse.
+You'll likely need follow-up exams, including imaging and laboratory tests, to check that the disease hasn't come back.

 Preparing for your appointment

-You may be referred to a provider who is trained in treating blood disorders called a hematologist.
+You may be referred to a doctor trained in treating blood disorders.
+This type of doctor is called a hematologist.

 What you can do